Key Limits

 Browser automation becomes powerful when you can run multiple browser sessions simultaneously.
 Whether you’re scraping data at scale, running parallel tests, or serving multiple users, understanding concurrency and rate limits is critical.

-Each browser session requires dedicated resources and has a minimum runtime of one minute.
 To ensure system stability and fair resource allocation, two key limits apply:

 These limits depends on your plan: